Dutch-Nordic delegation digitally discovers opportunities in the deep energy retrofits market in Boston

 One area to start investing in right away is adjusting your marketing message!
 Whereas in Europe companies tend to focus on the technicalities and details when pitching or promoting their products and solutions, in the US the main focus should be on conveying what problem your company can solve.
 And keep it simple: if that message does not get across in the first 30 seconds of a conversation with American parties, chances of establishing a long-term relationship and collaboration decrease significantly.
 An interesting observation during this mission was that various companies managed to make their own proposition stronger by teaming up with a mission participant with a complementary solution.

 Despite growing interest in energy efficiency, make sure your offering is cost-efficient

-Your marketing message should definitely include a cost-aspect.
-Although in Massachusetts there is a rising interest in energy efficiency in the built environment, both for retrofits and new builds, it for now remains challenging to convince a buyer if your solution does not also lead to cost-efficiency.
-This may change somewhat in the years to come as market experts note a growing interest in sustainability in the built environment which goes beyond a focus on ROI and more attention for the value of non-monetary climate impact.
+Your marketing message should definitely include a cost aspect.
+Although in Massachusetts there is a rising interest in energy efficiency in the built environment, both for retrofits and new builds, it, for now, remains challenging to convince a buyer if your solution does not also lead to cost-efficiency.
+This may change somewhat in the years to come as market experts note a growing interest in sustainability in the built environment which goes beyond a focus on ROI and more attention to the value of non-monetary climate impact.